Milwaukee Theft Attorney

 • Innocent – The ultimate defense is that you didn’t actually commit the offense.
 We can find and use evidence, such as an alibi and video surveillance, to prove that you weren’t there while someone was committing the crime.

-Fight Your Theft Charges with Hart Powell, S.C.
+Fight Your Theft Charges with Our Law Firm

 Written by Michael Hart & Craig Powell